 If you have a severely damaged tooth, dental crowns are often the most effective restorative dental treatment available.
-While fillings, inlays and onlays are good for treating decay, while dental crowns protect a structurally weak tooth from further damage.
+Fillings, inlays and onlays are good for treating smaller defects, but crowns protect and strengthen the remaining tooth structure.

-By protecting a tooth with a dental crown not only do you help to prevent the need for that tooth to be extracted, you are also looking after the rest of your health.
+By protecting a tooth with a dental crown, not only do you help prevent the need for a tooth to be extracted, you are also looking after your overall oral health.

 This restorative treatment takes three appointments.